Anderson station (Calgary): Commuter rail pilot

 Commencing a five-month trial run in April 1996, Calgary Transit piloted a Siemens RegioSprinter DMU (diesel multiple unit) railcar as part of a demonstration tour of North America.
 This pilot was done as a measure to test the viability of an LRT expansion and to provide relief for commuters travelling to and from the rapidly developing South Calgary.
 A new temporary passenger platform was added on the CP Rail line adjacent to Anderson station.
 The RegioSprinter was operated between this platform and a platform at 162 Avenue SW located north of the present-day Somerset–Bridlewood station.
 This service was only in operation during peak hours and was free-of-charge.
 Service was discontinued as the RegioSprinter continued its tour, however, this service proved to be highly successful and supported an extension of the Red Line to Somerset–Bridlewood in two phases.

 The iconic "Anderson" Station sign located on the upper-level of the station's stairwell.
 The sign is from the original 1981 station and was kept around post-renovations.

 Station renovations

 In January 2018, the south entrance to the Mezzanine level was closed as crews removed the entrance in preparation for renovations.
 On April 2, 2018, the mezzanine level was closed to perform renovations.
 The grade-level entrance remained open, as well as the station itself while renovations are underway.
 Renovations were expected to be completed by October 2018 but due to soil and structural issues arising during construction, the completion date was extended to Spring of 2019 with construction being completed in June 2019.

-Transit Connections
+Transit connections

-Bus connections to the station as of 17 March, 2025:
+Bus connections to Anderson station as of 31 August, 2026: